Climate Change: What are the Opportunities and Challenges for Business in the Coming Decade?

 7.30 - 9.30am, Wednesday 29 August 2018, Stamford Plaza, Auckland

-- How can a business’ contribution to climate change and carbon neutrality be calculated?
+- How can a business’ contribution to climate action and carbon neutrality be calculated?

 Partner - Deloitte

-I have been involved in sustainability for over a decade, and am passionate about helping organisations to think beyond the financials.
-I believe “Integrated Thinking” which means taking a holistic view on value creation provides better outcomes for all stakeholders over the long term and as such means that our collective futures are assured.
-The road is not easy, but this is what makes it exciting.
-My personal vision is “Pioneering to make life better” and this is what drives me to make a difference.
+Brett has been involved in sustainability for over a decade, and is passionate about helping organisations to think beyond the financials.
+Brett believes in "Integrated Thinking" which means taking a holistic view on value creation provides better outcomes for all stakeholders over the long term and as such means that our collective futures are assured.
+The road is not easy, but this is what makes it exhilarating.
+Brett's personal objective is "Pioneering to make life better" and this is what drives him to make a difference.

 Chief Executive - New Zealand Green Building Council